PayFabric/Portal/PayFabric/Sections/PayFabric Settings.md

 | Data Level Qualification      | Upon selection, this option will dynamically display this field is only required to be populated if the card level is purchasing/corporate/business card.|

 ## Accept Card Types
-Define the supported card type(s) by tick or untick the card type from the list.
+Define the supported card type(s) by ticking or unticking the card type from the list.

 ## Transaction Options
 These are settings related to processing a payment transaction.